ngrandrei/devops-bootcamp/Module_10-Kubernetes/README.md

 1. Create mongodb deployment yaml file

 MongoDB needs two env variables: MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD.
 Values for those have to be stored in a Secret config file in a base64 encoded format.
-To encode this, you can use `echo "andreinegru" | base64` to get the econded values.
+To encode this, you can use `echo -n "andreinegru" | base64` to get the econded values.

 Becasue you reference values from Secret, you have to creat the Secret prior to the deployment.